 A vital technique for every retoucher to master, dodging and burning is a non-destructive method for retouching.
 This video tutorial demonstrates a successful workflow for utilizing dodging and burning on skin.

 We previously shared Zoë Noble’s tutorial on using the clone stamp tool to clean skin and address texture concerns.
-Cleaning the skin should be done prior to dodging and burning, which involves lightening and darkening specific areas of the image.
+This initial skin cleaning should be done prior to dodging and burning.
 In this video, Zoe takes us through each step of her process: layer settings, masks, curve adjustments, visual aids, brush settings, and fixing saturated color shifts.

 As addressed in the video, this technique requires practice, as well as a sound understanding of human anatomy.
 Dodging and burning, particularly global dodging and burning where dimension and sculpting often take place, can make it easy to over-contour, just like with makeup.
-Understanding bone structure and the natural qualities of the face is vital to producing a polished, but believable retouch.
-With proper practice and patience, mastering dodging and burning can help elevate your retouching to a whole new level.
+Understanding bone structure and the natural qualities of the face is vital to producing a polished, yet believable retouch.